Ten Things to Consider Before Employing a Nanny

 Continual Professional Development (CPD)

-Ask the nanny what courses they have completed within 18 months to see if they keep their childcare skills up-to-date.
+It’s a good idea to ask a potential nanny what courses they have completed within 18 months to see if they keep their childcare skills up-to-date.
 Some families may also build a training budget into the contract to support a nanny’s CPD.

 Nanny Insurance

 Like first aid training, this is all about planning for the unexpected.
+And it’s something that families can and should request.

 Nanny Insurance from Mak Bates Ltd. square logo